SR--/placecolor/example.experiment.color-timeline.md

 ![Color timeline](/assets/images/color-frequencies.png)

-- [ ] Write explanation for the experiment
+- [ ] Write explanation for the experiment @wrdwllm
-- [ ] Output full timeline as a SVG graphic
+- [ ] Output full timeline as a SVG graphic @wrdwllm
-- [ ] Output full table as a CSV file
+- [ ] Output full table as a CSV file @wrdwllm
-- [ ] Include groups of colours with representative sentences as tables
+- [ ] Include groups of colours with representative sentences as tables @wrdwllm

 ### Context